robertogarcia11/robertogarcia11/README.md

 # Roberto Garcia

-> never wrong just early
+> Never wrong just early

+## Bio
+Moved to Tri Cities from Mexico when I was 4 years old.

 ## Major
 BS of Computer Science at Eastern Washington University